 Bake a batch of these Raspberry Yogurt Muffins for breakfast.
 These are super easy to make.

-That's because you can use frozen or fresh raspberries and raspberry yogurt in these healthy raspberry muffins
+That's because you use frozen or fresh raspberries and raspberry yogurt in this recipe.

 Best of all your family will love these homemade raspberry muffins as a tasty snack or breakfast treat.

 Awesome healthy raspberry muffins

-He sent this recipe for these yummy healthy raspberry muffins along with his terrifically informative book.
+He sent this recipe for these yummy raspberry muffins along with his terrifically informative book.

 Check out David’s book for lots of delicious recipes including some guilt-free desserts!

-Why raspberry yogurt?
-Using raspberry yogurt in the wet ingredients doubles the raspberry flavor and adds extra moisture to the batter.
+Using raspberry yogurt in the wet ingredients doubles the raspberry flavor and adds extra moisture to the muffin batter.

 Frozen or fresh berries both work in this easy raspberry muffins recipe!